NORTHERN VERMONT

 HISTORY OF THE HAMFEST

 The Milton Hamfest started in 1983 as the "Northern Vermont Electronics Show."
 It was conceived by WB1BWV, WB2JSJ and others as a way to get Vermont hams together for swapping equipment and socializing during the long winter.
-The original show was held in the exact place it is held today.
 The admission back then was $2.
 The philosophy of the Milton Hamfest has always been to bring hams and experimenters together for learning new things and having fun.
 The hamfest has always been organized and run by a tiny group of volunteers, who, like everyone else, pay admission!

 Over the years, some changes were made which we hope will keep the hamfest a great one.
 After many years of being an independent show, Milton is now sponsored by the Radio Amateurs of Northern Vermont (RANV), and is the ARRL Vermont State Convention.
+And in 2009, we moved it to a Convention facility.
 We have worked hard to bring in more Forum Speakers and live demonstrations.
-The Forum program at Milton is the best you find at a small show.
+The Forum program at HAM-COM is the best you find at a small show.

-It is the goal of the Milton Hamfest to keep attendance levels stable and even show some growth even though hamfests all over the country have been declining in attendance over the last couple of years.
+It is the goal of the HAM-CON to keep attendance levels stable and even show some growth even though hamfests all over the country have been declining in attendance over the last couple of years.
 We cannot do this without YOU!
 Please make every effort to join us!

 Read the article about the 2001 Hamfest in the Burlington Free Pree